We talked all the way home. Not everything that happened that day was bad, but neither was it all good. "Mom," they said. "It's all different here!"

-See you along the Way!
+See you along the way!

-photo credit: <a href="http://www.flickr.com/photos/andrewknots/7362338114/">andrewknots</a> via <a href="http://photopin.com">photopin</a> <a href="http://creativecommons.org/licenses/by/2.0/">cc</a>
+photo credit: <a href="https://www.flickr.com/photos/andrewknots/7362338114/">andrewknots</a> via <a href="http://photopin.com">photopin</a> <a href="http://creativecommons.org/licenses/by-nc-nd/2.0/">cc</a>